duck57/BSV/readme.md

 that a single value is required in the field.  `*` allows any number of values.
 If you, for example, need to have between 3 nad 7 values, make four columns: three of which are `0` and the fourth as `4`.
-* `t` is an optional flag whose presense means that a tab is used to separate values within a field rather than the unit separator.
+* `t` is an optional flag whose presence means that a tab is used to separate values within a field rather than the unit separator.
 This flag is not valid on multi-response string fields.

 #### TODO before 0.1.x

-* Specify both a minumum and maximum value count?
+* Specify both a minimum and maximum value count?
 * Allow specified maximum value counts over 9?
 * Switch meanings of `0` and `*`?